OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 ####cloudTranscribe
 Takes in an audio file then sends it away to the google cloud service to be transcribed.
 Google returns a JSON string which this then returns.

 * This file should also set the variable "GOOGLE_APPLICATION_CREDENTIALS" for the oauth2client.client file.
-If you have done this and you are sure that you have made your Google Credentials correct and Enabled billing in the Google developers console, it may be necessary to set the path to the JSON file in the authorization file.
+If you have done this and you are sure that you have made your Google Credentials correct and enabled billing in the Google developers console, it may be necessary to set the path to the JSON file in the authorization file.
 To do this in your virtual environment got to "Lib\site-packages\oauth2client\" and open the "client.py" file.
 Then at this point set the "GOOGLE_APPLICATION_CREDENTIALS" to the json credentials file path.
 If it still is not working in the same file go to line 1224 and set "credentials_filename" to equal the json credentials file path.

 ####commandsFile
 This file contains some commands that are used with the command prompt.
 Although it currently only contains words related to command prompt commands anything can be added so that if you say a particullar word or phrase it will be replaced with something else.
 To add to this file simply enter the word or phrase you wish to find in the first column then enter what you would like it to be replaced with in the second column and save the file.